pitt500/OnlineStoreTCA/README.md

-# AmiiboTCA
+# OnlineStoreTCA
-Demo with the basics of Composable Architecture (TCA)
+Demo created to explore the basics of Composable Architecture (TCA)